feifeiniu-se/TokenLogProfile/README.md

 # TokenLogProfile
-This is code for paper:
+This is code for paper: Measuring Business Process Behavioral Similarity Based on Token Log Profile